Torta Pasqualina, is a traditional savory pie originally from Liguria, a small region in the center of Italy, situated on the western coast.

-It great to be tasted warm on Easter lunch or even cold at the Easter Monday picnic!
-(But of course you can make this all year long, not only for Easter.
-I promise I won’t tell anyone)
+It can be either eaten warm on Easter lunch or even cold at the Easter Monday picnic!
+(But of course you can make this recipe all year long, not only for Easter.
+I promise I won’t tell anyone).

 Torta Pasqualina, Easter Savory Pie

 For a 13 cm (5 inch) pan, 2-3 portions

 - 1 roll rectangular Puff Pastry